nexora-w/MavelyAutoPoster/README.md

-# Telegram Media and Link Converter Bot
+# Mavely Affiliate Link Generation and Posting Automation Bot

 This is a Telegram bot that monitors specified channels, processes messages to convert specific links to Mavely format, and reposts the updated messages (with or without media) to other channels.